-I was working with a project manager last week, Sarah, who had built an almost perfect pivot table to track team hours.
+I saw this play out clearly with Sarah, a project manager who had built an almost perfect pivot table to track team hours.
 It summarized every employee’s time against each project phase, and with a slicer, she could instantly switch between different projects.
 But it had one fatal flaw that made her hesitant to share it with her director.

-She had tried to use conditional formatting to automatically flag potential problems — employees logging too many hours on one task, or phases that were suspiciously under-resourced.
-But every time she used the slicer or refreshed the data, her carefully applied formatting would scramble, highlighting the wrong cells or just disappearing entirely.
-She was fixing it manually every morning.
+She had tried using conditional formatting to automatically flag potential problems — employees logging too many hours on one task, or phases that looked suspiciously under-resourced.
+But every time she used the slicer or refreshed the data, her carefully applied formatting would scramble, highlighting the wrong cells or disappearing altogether.
+She was fixing it by hand every morning before her director saw it.

-Her problem is one of the most common pivot table frustrations I see: applying formatting the way you would to a normal range of cells, without realizing that a pivot table is a dynamic object that requires a special approach.
-The fix is not just a different button; it is a shift in thinking from formatting static cells to formatting a dynamic data field.
+Her problem is one of the most common pivot table frustrations I run into: applying formatting the way you would to a normal range of cells, without realizing that a pivot table demands a different mindset entirely.
+The fix isn’t a hidden button somewhere — it’s a shift from formatting static cells to formatting a dynamic data field.

 A Case Study: Sarah’s Project Tracking Pivot Table

 To understand the solution, let’s walk through Sarah’s exact scenario.
-Her goal was to build a report that didn’t just show data, but immediately drew attention to what was important.
+Her goal wasn’t just to display data — she wanted the report to immediately draw attention to what mattered.

 Her pivot table was simple: